lisboa-daniel/weatherapp/README.md

-Weather info is powered by [Open Meteo](https://open-meteo.com/) a free open source weather API City names searched by latitude and longitude is powered by [GeoApify](https://www.geoapify.com/) API with free tier plan City search engine is powered by [Geonames](https://www.geonames.org/) free API
+Weather info is powered by [Open Meteo](https://open-meteo.com/) a free open source weather API City names searched by latitude and longitude is powered by [GeoApify](https://www.geoapify.com/) API with free tier plan City search engine is powered by [Geonames](https://www.geonames.org/) free API In order to use IP based location it was used [IP Geolocation API](https://ipgeolocation.io/ip-location-api.html) on free Tier

 ## Guide to run this
 1. Clone the repo and install the dependencies: